 Sustainability managers sometimes focus on advancing specific initiatives.
 But they’re more effective if they act as facilitators: building bridges to other departments and sharing expertise that helps solve problems.
 In the recent study, “organizations where the sustainability coordinator has more of the facilitator role were much farther advanced,” says Dale.

-For example: Sustainability managers might help build a business case for climate change action that their colleagues could use, or compile environmental resources.
+Sustainability managers can help build a business case for climate change action their colleagues could use or compile environmental resources.

 “You have innovation among teams of people, not individuals,” says Dale.
 No single expert, company or even sector has all the solutions for climate change.
 New solutions emerge when multiple perspectives combine.
 Within companies, connections across departments spur innovation.
 Look outside the company as well: talk with researchers, policymakers and peers at other companies.

-That collaboration can be virtual, making it very cost-effective.
+Collaboration can be virtual and very cost-effective.
 Read more about Dale’s and Newell’s work on collaboration.